 So I decided not to go up, though I am a fan of getting up the mountains – and the best part is that, for the lazier ones, Switzerland has ways to get up the mountain without hiking (a.k.a. there is a funicular that gets you up).

-These is my Montreux itinerary to see the most famous landmarks of Montreux in 2 days – or if you have more time in 3 days.
+These is my Montreux itinerary – which will allow you to see the most famous landmarks of Montreux in two days – or if you have more time in 3 days.